Family Law Lawyer

 When you haven’t seen your child in years and want to renew the parent-child relationship, there are some factors to keep in mind.
 Whether or not you can gain visitation rights may depend on the reasons why you’ve been absent from your child’s life for such a long time.

 In general, courts strongly prefer that a child maintain a loving relationship with both parents after a divorce, and will do everything possible to make this happen.
 They must also, however, always put the child’s best interests above everything else when determining custody and visitation.
-Consequently, you should hire an experienced local child custody lawyer such as consulting expert legal advice from our friends at Farkas & Crowley, P.A.
+Consequently, you should hire an experienced local child custody lawyer.
 Doing so can help you make the best case possible to the judge as to why you should be given visitation privileges, even though you have not exercised them in the past.

 Another factor to keep in mind is that while visitation privileges technically aren’t tied to child support payments, you will probably stand a much better chance of a judge granting you visitation if you’re up to date on your child support.